 All established UK NEQAS’s are supported by advice from an appropriate UK NEQAS Steering Committee, accountable to the UK NEQAS Board.
-The Chairman is normally independent of UK NEQAS operational interests, and membership will include appropriate experts, participants and advisors.
-Chairmen and members are appointed by the UK NEQAS Board, on the advice of appropriate professionals, and sit in their own right and normally not as representatives of any professional or other group, though some may fulfil an invaluable liaison function with such groups.
+The Chairperson is normally independent of UK NEQAS operational interests, and membership will include appropriate experts, participants and advisors.
+The Chairperson and members are appointed by the UK NEQAS Board, on the advice of appropriate professionals, and sit in their own right and normally not as representatives of any professional or other group, though some may fulfil an invaluable liaison function with such groups.
 Steering Committees do not consider the performance of individual participating laboratories, except in advising on performance criteria or where this may indicate a failure in the operation of the Scheme (and even in such cases the laboratories will not be identifiable).

 To advise the Scheme Organiser(s) on the overall design and operation of the Scheme(s), including aspects such as: